 - You will receive oxygen if your body needs it for healing.
 A clip on your finger or toe will tell us when you no longer need the extra oxygen. - You will likely feel some pain.
-Tell your nurse about any pain or discomfort. - Your legs may feel heavy, tingly or numb. - A large bandage will cover your knee area to keep it clean.
+Tell your nurse about any pain or discomfort. - Your legs may feel heavy, tingly or numb. - A large bandage will cover your hip area to keep it clean.
 Beneath the bandage, stitches or staples will hold the skin together as it heals.
-You may have a drainage tube to remove extra fluid from the knee. - You may have a tube in your bladder to remove urine.
-This tube is called a catheter (KATH-uh-tur).
+You may have a drainage tube to remove extra fluid from the hip. - You may have a tube in your bladder to remove urine.
+This tube is called a catheter (KATH-uh-tur). - You will likely have a large, triangle-shaped pillow between your legs.
+This will keep your legs in a safe position.